PBonvang/BaseVault/Zettlekasten/Fleeting notes/Getting started with Obsidian.md

 A good and quick guide for basic markdown syntax can be found here: https://www.markdownguide.org/basic-syntax.

 # 2 - Linking your thoughts
-*Notes are only as valuable as its context.*
+*Notes are only as valuable as their context.*
 Notes by themselves can be useful, but usually relies heavily on the knowledge surrounding it.
 It's very hard to understand curl of a vector field without first understanding what a vector field is.
 Thus the context of a note is just as important as its content.

 **Linking syntax:**